digital-land/technical-documentation/docs/development/tutorials/set-up-for-mac.md

+---
-# Setting up a Mac for use on our project
+title: Setting up a Mac for use on our project
+---

 This tutorial aims to walk you through a lot of the base level requirements you need to work on the majority of our code base.
 Our codebase spans a lot and this attempts to just install the essential parts that are generally needed.
 There may be app specific requirements on top of this but this is a good place to start when joining the project.